nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How should clear command work**

-- **Alternative 1(current choice)**: When a clear command is called, all modules in a specific semester will be untaked.
+- **Alternative 1 (current choice)**: When a clear command is called, all modules in a specific semester will be untaked.
     - Pros:
       - Allow users to untake multiple modules conveniently.
-      - User can replan the specific semester using clear command.
+      - User can plan the specific semester from scratch using clear command.
     - Cons:
       - The command name might be confusing
 - **Alternative 2:** When a clear command is called, all modules in a specific semester will be deleted.
     - Pros:
       - Allow users to delete multiple modules conveniently.
-      - User can replan the specific semester using clear command.
+      - User can plan the specific semester from scratch using clear command.
     - Cons:
       - User need to add all the modules again, if they want to use it later
 - **Alternative 3:** When a clear command is called, all modules in the module tracker list will be deleted.